Package types

 - Building and pushing packages require the

-command-line. - Pushing packages requires an Upbound account.
+CLI. - Pushing packages requires an Upbound account.

 Build a package

-Build a package using up xpkg build
+Build a package using crossplane xpkg build

 .

-The up xpkg build
+The crossplane xpkg build

 command expects a crossplane.yaml